Why does honey crystallise says that a fine set is a sign of quality.

 discover that runny honey isn't as nice after all; it doesn't taste as good and it's a lot more

-In fact, I prefer crystallised honey because it doesn't run off the toast down to your elbows, and onto the plate; also it actually tastes and smells finer too.
+In fact, I prefer crystallised honey because it doesn't run off the toast down to your elbows, like watermelon juice, and onto the plate; also it actually tastes and smells finer too.
 Those tantalizing flower fragrances that makes for a natural, raw product are much better in the unheated state.
-It drives off many of those finer vapours.
+Warming drives off many of those finer scents.

 Why does honey crystallise?
 It's all about the ratio of those three main ingredients; fructose, sucrose and water.

 Fructose is the largest fraction, ranging from 30 to 44 percent of natural honey, depending on which flowers the bees have been feeding.
 It's the sugar that makes fruit so sweet; it's a so called simple sugar and is rapidly absorbed into the blood stream for energy.
 Fructose is very soluble in water.

 Glucose is the second highest fraction in honey from the hive.
 It varies too according to the flower; from 25 to 40 percent.
 It's a simple sugar also, but it's less soluble than fructose.
 Why does honey crystallise?
 It's the glucose that crystallizes out.